Sue: Oh no. Not Chris Boucher again.

 Sue: Leela will save him.
 It’s what the companions do now.

 As the credits roll, I ask Sue to sum up.

-Sue is already suspicious of Dask.
+Sue is suspicious of Dask already.

 Sue: Why doesn’t he wear a silly hat?
 What makes him so special?

-Sue: I’m not going to say it.
+Sue: I’m not going to tell them again.

 Leela retaliates with a swift kick to Uvanov’s balls.

-Sue: You go, girl.
+Sue: You go, girl!
 I’m really starting to warm to Leela.